“The Oxford AHSN team has created an exemplar for information-sharing between partner organisations”

-A data sharing framework has been agreed with all NHS trusts in the Oxford AHSN region to establish a consistent approach to information-sharing.
-Since the establishment of this framework the average time taken to agree Information Governance arrangements for projects has dropped from 4-6 months to 4-6 weeks.
+A data-sharing framework has been agreed with all NHS trusts in the Oxford AHSN region to establish a consistent approach to sharing information.
+Since the establishment of this framework, the average time taken to agree information governance arrangements for projects has dropped from 4-6 months to 4-6 weeks.
 This brings benefits in relation to patient safety and service development.

-Previously, to access data from multiple providers involved completing separate data sharing agreements for each organisation.
-This was a lengthy and often confusing process to engage the right individuals, repeatedly provide background information and ensure consistency in the information and detail required.
+Previously, to access data from multiple providers involved completing separate data-sharing agreements for each organisation.
+It was a lengthy and often confusing process to engage the right individuals, repeatedly provide background information and ensure consistency in the information and detail required.
 Not only did it cause managers frustration, it also introduced risks through delays in signing off agreements before data could be shared.

 To address this the Oxford AHSN Informatics team developed a single approach to sharing information across the Oxford AHSN partner NHS trusts.
-The process involved extensive collaboration and consultation with Information Governance colleagues across 12 organisations to develop an Information Governance (IG) Framework and inform the structure and content of the documents.
+The process involved extensive collaboration and consultation with information governance colleagues across 12 organisations to develop an information governance framework and inform the structure and content of the documents.

 There was recognition of the effective cross-organisational work of the Oxford AHSN and the need to share data securely across organisational boundaries to support projects.

-All Oxford AHSN partner trusts are now signed up to the IG Framework.
+All Oxford AHSN partner trusts are now signed up to the information governance framework.
 They are:

 Oxford University Hospitals, Oxford Health, Royal Berkshire, Berkshire Healthcare, Frimley Health, Buckinghamshire Healthcare, Milton Keynes University Hospital, Great Western Hospitals, Bedford Hospital, Southern Health, South Central Ambulance Service, Central and North West London.

-The new IG framework takes account of the Data Protection Act and national IG guidance and best practice.
+The new information governance framework takes account of the Data Protection Act and national guidance and best practice.

 - consistent approach to sharing data, to make the process easier and quicker